Thermal Conductivity Paper Database

 An improved transient plane source method for measuring thermal conductivity of thin films: Deconvoluting thermal contact resistance

 This study experiments with the new and improved transient plane source (TPS) method for measuring the thermal conductivity of thin-films.
 The existing TPS method for measuring thin-films experiences the effect of thermal contact resistance.
-In this experiment, a thermal constants analyzer is used to investigate ...
+In this experiment, a thermal constants analyzer is used to investigate the precision and efficacy of the new method.
+This modified method looks to resolve the issues surrounding contact resistance, with eliminating the need for reference ...

 Author(s): , , ,